EdiWang/Moonglade/README.md

 The [.NET](https://dotnet.microsoft.com/) blog system that optimized for [**Microsoft Azure**](https://azure.microsoft.com/en-us/).
 Designed for developers, enabling most common blogging features including posts, comments, categories, archive, tags and pages.

+**IMPORTANT: Moonglade will move to .NET 8 LTS in November 2023 with v14.x release**

 ## 📦 Deployment

-- It is recommended to use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) rather than master branch.
+- Please use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) branch rather than master branch.

 - It is recommended to enable HTTP/2 support on your web server.

-### ☁ Full Deploy on Azure (Recommend)
+### ☁ Full Deploy on Azure

 This is the way https://edi.wang is deployed, by taking advantage of as many Azure services as possible, the blog can run very fast and secure.

-But there is no automated script to deploy it, you need to manually create all the resources and configure them.
+There is no automated script to deploy it, you need to manually create all the resources.

 ![image](https://cdn-blog.edi.wang/web-assets/ediwang-azure-arch-visio-nov2022.png)